Seniors: How to Avoid Fraud

 For four years before his death at 80, Hancock had been the victim of telemarketing and sweepstakes frauds, Raines discovered.
 He entered not only legitimate sweepstakes contests but fly-by-night contests that told him he had won big money -- but would only receive it if he quickly mailed in a check.
 He spent $100,000 on mail-order subscriptions and purchases.
 But even as he lay sick and dying, Hancock would ask whether his sweepstakes winnings had finally come through.

 "He thought he was going to win, of course," Raines says.
 "He didn't lose his house, but he lost most of his entire life savings."

 Hancock's hopes of winning unbelievable riches are not unusual, especially among the elderly.
 That made him a prime target for a scam.
-According to a 2011 report from the National Crime Council, illegal telemarketers focus up to 80 percent of their calls on senior citizens.
+According to the Consumer Law Center, illegal telemarketers focus up to 56 to 80 percent of their calls on senior citizens.
 These days, many scams also happen through the computer, not telephone.
-The Internet Crime Complaint Center received over 300,000 complaints of Internet fraud in 2010 alone.
+The Internet Crime Complaint Center received over 791,790 complaints of Internet fraud in 2020 alone -- more than double that in 2010.
 If you've ever been duped, don't be ashamed.
 You've got plenty of company.

 Why are seniors singled out by scam artists?

 Criminals have turned marketing scams into a science.
 Through years of research, they've developed the perfect blend of phony promises and high-pressure pitches to trick people out of their credit card numbers, their bank account numbers, or simply their money.

 These crooks are happy to take anybody's money, but they take special aim at seniors.
 According to the National Consumers League, seniors tend to trust strangers on the other end of the line, and they're also more likely to cave in to bullying.